-Kings Island9th August 2005
+9th August 2005

 This park was known as Paramount's Kings Island at the time this trip report was written.
 The ride names from that time have been left in place in this report.

 With my new credit out of the way, I began heading back towards the front of the park, taking in Flight of Fear, Racer (backwards), and Adventure Express on my way.
-The latter two rides had no wait whatsoever, which is always a pleasant surprise.
-Without really noticing where I was going my path had taken me over to Drop Zone, the scene of major humiliation a little over two years ago.
-Since that awful day, I have conquered many other drop rides without nerve problems, though none quite as big as this one, and thus I decided to see if I could ride now without problems?
-The answer turned out to be "mostly".
-Riding did leave me with a slight case of the shakes, but I had not felt any need to white knuckle the experience.
-Crucially, my brain had not completely ruled out the chance of riding again later in the day, a definite step forward from times past.
+In due course I arrived at Drop Zone, the scene of major humiliation a little over two years ago.
+Since then I've survived many other drop rides without nerve issues, though none quite as big as this one, and thus I decided to see if I could ride now without problems.
+The answer turned out to be "mostly"; while I disembarked with a slight case of the shakes I didn't feel the need to white knuckle the experience.
+Crucially my brain hadn't ruled out the chance of another ride later in the day, a definite step forward from times past.

 My next stop was at Top Gun, one of just nine Arrow suspended coasters around the world.
 Four years ago this ride was my first encounter with a coaster with trains that could swing from side to side, and perhaps that explains why it remains my sentimental favourite even though I've ridden fourotherversionssince.
 Today the ride was running very well indeed, to the point that I just had to go back for a second lap.
 Hopefully someday another manufacturer will revisit the idea of swinging cars, as they provide a unique experience unmatched by other rides.